UK to use foreign aid money to pay for housing Syrian refugees

 In contrast, Osborne said that instead of being part of a proposed quota system to allocate refugees between EU nations, Britain saw the ultimate solution as deterring people from making the journey to Europe.

-Britain's center-right government is keen to avoid fuelling debate over immigration ahead of a referendum on whether the country stays in the EU, due by the end of 2017.
+Britain's centre-right government is keen to avoid fuelling debate over immigration ahead of a referendum on whether the country stays in the EU, due by the end of 2017.

 Many voters believe being part of the bloc means Britain does not have full control over its own borders.
 Cameron, who is aiming to renegotiate Britain's terms of membership, argues it is in the country's interest to remain within a reformed EU.